New Resource

 Can I Convert MP4 to WAV for Free Without a Watermark?

 Yes.
 Watermarks are a video concern; WAV is audio-only, so the conversion never adds a visual watermark.
 Audacity (with FFmpeg) and VLC are fully free, watermark-free, and have no file-size limits because they run locally.
 Online tools like CloudConvert and Zamzar also produce watermark-free WAV, but their free tiers cap file size and daily conversions.
-UniFab Video Converter offers a 30-day full-feature free trial that exports without any watermark.
+UniFab Video Converter ships its Video Converter module fully free with no watermark on the final export.

 What Sample Rate and Bit Depth Should I Choose When Converting MP4 to WAV?